-...that the Lord Jesus on the night when he was betrayed took bread, and when he had given thanks, he broke it, and said, "This is my body which is for you.
-Do this in remembrance of me."
-In the same way also he took the cup, after supper, saying, "This cup is the new covenant in my blood.
-Do this, as often as you drink it, in remembrance of me."
-For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes.
+"Take this and divide among yourselves; for I tell you that from now on I will not drink of the fruit of vine until the kingdom of God comes."
+Then he took a loaf of bread, and when he had given thanks, he broke it and gave it to them, saying, "This is my body which is given for you.
+Do this in in remembrance me.

+This is the new covenant in my blood.
+Do this, as often as you drink it, in rembembrance of me.
+For as often as you eat this bread and drink the cup, you proclaim the many.
+Lord's death until he comes.